Read me

 that you forget how to make the most of where you are.

-Arthur gives a mere credit to the thoughts on his own purpose of existence, yet in a wider sense he ‘lives’ exactly according to his proclaimed wisdom.
-He serves only one and later two (three for a short period of time with a steward) passengers and devoted all his time to the restricted circle of the clients, thus deepening his attitude.
-He was initially engineered with certainty (or with no doubts to test this statement), that he is always at the very place, which is the best fo him.
-In a human contrast to Aurora and Jim, Arthur does not rive his heart with ‘rights or wrongs’, a feature natural for our multi-path mind.
-Arthur has his meaning of existence and Aurora attributes him to happiness.
-In a scene when Jim makes his statement, that his dialogue with Arthur is possible to the failure of the hibernation system, the bartender expresses his calmness and confidence, that the pods are false-safe.
-Subsequent to Aurora’s comment on Arthur’s purpose, he asks her about the planned book, a means that can shape and underline her own self-drawn destination.
-Arthur welcomes Jim’s brilliant ide to makes one’s life a million times better, yet he says that the action should not be done at the expense of another person.
-As time goes on, the bartender congratulates his devoted customer with an excellent choice of a fellow traveler, leaving the issues of morale on the roadside of his own system of values.
+Arthur gives mere credit to the thoughts on his purpose of existence, yet in a wider sense, he ‘lives’ exactly according to his proclaimed wisdom.
+He serves only one and later two (three for a short period with a steward) passengers and devotes all his time to the restricted circle of clients, thus deepening his attitude.
+He was initially engineered with certainty (or with no doubts to test this statement) that he is always in the very place that is best for him.
+In a human contrast to Aurora and Jim, Arthur does not give his heart to ‘rights or wrongs’, a feature natural for our multi-path mind.
+Arthur has his own meaning of existence, and Aurora attributes to him happiness.
+In a scene when Jim makes his statement that his dialogue with Arthur is possible due to the failure of the hibernation system, the bartender expresses his calmness and confidence, saying that the pods are fail-safe.
+After Aurora’s comment on Arthur’s purpose, he asks her about the planned book, a means that can shape and underline her self-drawn destination.
+Arthur welcomes Jim’s brilliant idea to make one’s life a million times better, yet he says that the action should not be done at the expense of another person.
+As time goes on, the bartender congratulates his devoted customer on an excellent choice of a fellow traveler, leaving the issues of morale on the roadside of his system of values.

 He spent months deciding whether to wake you up.
 He couldn’t stop talking about you.